Introduction

 To voluntarily report MIPS data, interested parties must log into their account on the Quality Payment Program website and manually mark an option indicating they wish to voluntarily report.

-How do the categories work?
+How do the four categories work?

 Quality